 Write to tape.
 That may sound good, but mean little without an explanation.
 So here goes: You may start out with an idea of what the story is.
 But when you get back with all your tape, all you’ve really got is WHAT’S ON THE TAPE.
 That may be something quite different from what you planned.
 Go with it—or go back and get more tape, if you don’t believe the people you’ve interviewed.

 When you’ve finally got good tape, let the tape direct you…don’t try to use the tape to justify your written story.
 Choose the tape that 1) tells the story that needs to be told 2) is clear 3) is compelling and evocative.
 Often, tape that conveys emotion is stronger than tape that’s simply explanatory.

 How to edit yourself … before bothering your editor

 Read the story aloud, either as you write or once you’ve got a draft.
 It may sound good in your head but stumble over your lips.
 It’s a sign that it’s written for print, not radio.
 This will also tip you off to problems with rhythm and sentences that are too long.

 Most importantly… if every part of the story isn’t exactly, patently, transparently, blindingly clear to you… the listener sure as hell won’t understand it.

 Finally, have fun!
 Otherwise, what the hell is the point of doing it in the first place?
 Remember, the listener can tell when you’re bored.

 To give much-deserved credit where credit is due, Chris adds, “Frankly, I learned all this mostly from working with Alex Chadwick and the Radio Expedition crew.
 Alex was a radio genius.
 Also from starting out as an editor here with people like Howard Berkes and Renee Montagne to edit, who taught me what to do.”

-Chris Joyce is a correspondent on NPR’s science desk.
-He’s worked at NPR since 1993.
+Chris Joyce was a correspondent on NPR’s science desk.